DawnTeamMC/UniversalOres/README.md

 - Fabric API: [GitHub](https://github.com/FabricMC/fabric) / [CurseForge](https://www.curseforge.com/minecraft/mc-mods/fabric-api) / [Modrinth](https://modrinth.com/mod/fabric-api)
 - Dawn API: [GitHub](https://github.com/DawnTeamMC/DawnAPI) / [CurseForge](https://www.curseforge.com/minecraft/mc-mods/dawn) / [Modrinth](https://modrinth.com/mod/dawn)

+### Compatible mods
+Universal Ores is compatible with other mods and data packs, as long as they use **the vanilla configured features**.
+There is no feasible solution to enable wider compatibility.

 ## 🐛 Reporting bugs
 If you're running into bugs or other problems, feel free to open an issue on our [issue tracker](https://github.com/DawnTeamMC/UniversalOres/issues).